 Caritas Chamber Choir commissioned this setting of an Easter text for their tour to Sweden, where they sang it twice, in Gothenburg and in Helsingborg.
 The music is inspired by celebratory brass fanfares, and has two aleatoric sections in free time.
-This live video is of the full concert in Gothenburg; Haec Dies begins at about 21 minutes in.
+Haec Dies features in Caritas’s CD, A Caritas Collection, Vol. Two.

 Sicut Cervus (2018) – 4’30’’